 Neil came to Carlton from Welshpool in Gippsland in the summer of 1967 as a promising ruck-rover with good skills and an outstanding attitude.
 Like his coach Ron Barassi – with whom Chandler quickly found rapport – he was very much a team-man who was prepared to play wherever he was required, whenever he was required, and was given his first opportunity at senior level late in 1968.
 The steadily-improving Blues finished second on the ladder to Essendon that season, then beat the Bombers in the Second Semi-Final to march straight into the Grand Final.
 When Essendon in turn accounted for Geelong in the Preliminary Final, they set up a rematch with Carlton for the Premiership.
 On the Thursday before the decider, Chandler was named as one of two reserves, along with ex-Melbourne defender Peter McLean.

 On Grand Final day, Carlton beat Essendon by just three points in a tough, slogging contest.
-Chandler came on late to kick a crucial goal, and the Blues celebrated the club’s first flag for 21 years in front of more than 116,000 fans at a packed MCG.
+Chandler came on late to take a couple of crucially contested marks in the midfield, and the Blues celebrated the club’s first flag for 21 years in front of more than 116,000 fans at a packed MCG.
 In a dream start to his VFL career, Chandler had won a Premiership medal before he had played a dozen games.

 As so often happens, injury nobbled Chandler’s progress in 1969.
 He managed only a few matches all year, and was missing again when his team ran out onto a sunny MCG in September to defend their title against Richmond.
 On that day, Carlton were out-gunned by a switched-on Tiger team that kicked four goals to nil in the last quarter to win by 15 points.
 It was the first of many memorable Carlton-Richmond clashes throughout the seventies and eighties.